finnigar/finnigar/README.md

  ####   A. Creating a GitHub Account
    In order to be able to host your résumé on GitHub Pages, you will first need to have a GitHub account.
 The following steps will help you create a GitHub account:
    1. [Click here](https://github.com/join) to begin initial setup of your account.
    2. Fill in the required fields from the link above to set up your account.
-You will need to create a username and password, and have a valid email address.
+You will need to create a username and password.
    3. Click Select a Plan once you have finished filling in the fields.
    4. Choose a plan that is right for you.
 You can create a free account, or, if you wish, you can choose a Pro account, which costs $7 USD per month.
       * You will be able to do all required steps to host your résumé using a free account.